Bikini Kill

 Bikini Kill is an American punk rock band formed in Olympia, Washington, in October 1990.
 The group originally consisted of singer and songwriter Kathleen Hanna, guitarist Billy Karren, bassist Kathi Wilcox, and drummer Tobi Vail.

-The band pioneered the riot grrrl movement, with feminist lyrics and fiery performances.
+The band pioneered the riot grrrl movement with feminist lyrics and fiery performances.
 Their music is characteristically abrasive and hardcore-influenced.

 After five major releases (two full-length albums, one split album, one EP, and one demo album), they disbanded in 1997.
 The band reunited briefly in 2017, and then on a more permanent basis in 2019, with various musicians in place of Karren.
+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".